oDARKMATT3Ro/UnityScriptTool/README.md

 # Unity Script Tool
-Unity Script Tool is a template for custom Unity components and is built with Unity 2017.3.1f1.
+Unity Script Tool is a template for custom Unity components that I built specifically for my application to Blizzard and is built with Unity 2017.3.1f1.

 Copyright ImagiTech Studios, LLC 2018.
 For further information on ImagiTech Studios, see [here](http://www.imagitechstudios.com/) .